mgwoo/ClipGraphExtract/README.md

 # ClipGraphExtract
 - An example repo for adding the tool to top-level app and using a OpenDB-C++ API for DAC 2020 tutorial 9.
 - The base sources are copied from [OpenROAD](https://github.com/The-OpenROAD-Project/OpenROAD) repo, commit: [7156dc](https://github.com/The-OpenROAD-Project/OpenROAD/commit/7156dc41b0be75e9090b456103a2a1510913a4d2).
-Unessential repos are removed to compile well in other environments.
+Unessential repos are removed to be compiled well in other environments.
 - Please read the [doc/OpenRoadArch.md](https://github.com/The-OpenROAD-Project/OpenROAD/blob/master/doc/OpenRoadArch.md) to understand the requirement.
 The ClipGraphExtract follows the OpenRoadArch.md manual.

 # ClipGraphExtract Flow